ix4/leaflet-socrata/README.md

 # leaflet-socrata
 Leaflet maps with Socrata API open data feeds, in GeoJSON and JSON format.

-## Learn why and how to pair Leaflet with Socrata
-See free online book, *Data Visualization for All*, https://datavizforall.org.
+To learn why and how to pair Leaflet with Socrata, see free online book, *Data Visualization for All*, https://datavizforall.org.

-Requires developers to register for a free Socrata app token at https://dev.socrata.com/register.
+> Requires developers to register for a free Socrata app token at https://dev.socrata.com/register.

 ## Demonstration maps